updated: Mon, 10/4/21

 2.2.2 The match comms are built into your team leader 'My Match' web page.
 Simply log in as team leader to post.
 Match Comms are also available to all players, by using the steam login on UGC website.

-2.5.1 Requesting a bye - Teams can request a bye from a week's scheduling with certain restrictions.
+2.4.1 Requesting a Bye - Teams can request a bye from a week's scheduling with certain restrictions.
 Teams that request a bye will not be scheduled and will not receive any points from the bye.

 Players will be branded as a particular division once they have secured 3 or more legitimate wins (meaning played matches) in that division in a single season.
-Players that secure 7 or more legitimate wins in the prior completed season will partially count towards the quota as the next division up.
 Team history from before the review period will not be factored into placements.

-Scrim logs, class assignments and backups are not taken into account for placement.
-Note: 6v6 and 4v4 experience is not considered 1:1 with Highlander when deciding team placement.
+Prior experience, as well as all rostered players will be taken into account for placement.
+Note: 6v6, 4v4 and Ultiduo experience is not considered 1:1 with Highlander and vice-versa when deciding team placement.
 Admins reserve the right to move your team up or down a division at any point during the season.

 Teams may request a specific division but ultimate placement will be decided by a Head Admin.

-Platinum - Is the top division in our Highlander and 6v6 leagues.
+Platinum - Is the top division in our Highlander, 6v6 and Ultiduo leagues.
 Players should have mid to higher level competitive TF2 experience.
 Rosters are expected to be a mix of players with experience on established Gold and Platinum teams and players from high Silver teams.

 Gold - Is the top division in our 4v4 league.
 Rosters are expected to be a mix of players with experience on established Gold teams and high Silver teams.

 Silver - Is the intermediate skill division.
 Rosters are expected to be a mix of players with experience on low Platinum teams, established Silver teams and high Steel teams.
-Teams are permitted to have no more than 3 Platinum players from teams with established records (3+ legitimate wins) in the past 3 completed seasons and current season.
+Teams are permitted to have no more than 2 Platinum players or (1 Platinum + 1 Invite/Prem) from teams with established records (3+ legitimate wins) in the past 3 completed seasons and current season.
 Teams are permitted to have no more than 1 ESEA-I or ETF2L Premiership player rostered.
 See rule 3.2 for more information.

 3.1.2 Additional EU HL Placement Guidelines - We are including experience from ETF2L when considering placements.